 Awarding of Croí Cónaithe (Cities) funding to any proposal will be strictly conditional on successful completion of Stage Three due diligence including open book assessment of delivery costs.
-The Housing Agency will commence due diligence on the basis of ranking within each city, with each city being treated equally.
+The Housing Agency will commence due diligence on the basis of ranking and active engagement of proposers within each city, with each city being treated equally.